 Do I have to register for a group?

-Registration for virtual programs, workshops and weekly groups is required in order to get you a link to attend and materials.
+Registration for virtual programs, workshops and weekly groups is required in order to get you a link and information/materials to attend.

 Will what I share in group be kept private?